stormcrows/qdox/README.md

 # QDOC

-CLI tool that uses LSI, machine learning algorithm to process folders of documents to answer queries.
-It also offers a server that responds with JSON and allows for static document browsing.
+CLI tool that uses LSI, machine learning algorithm to process folders of documents and answers queries.
+It also offers a server that responds with JSON and provides convenient way of browsing documents.

 ---